askdba/data-archival-lab/README.md

 1- Connect to MySQL Instance and upload your data

-2- Connect to ClickHouse Instance and Create the same table that you will archive from MySQL on ClickHouse
+2- Connect to ClickHouse Instance and Create the same table that you will archive from MySQL on ClickHouse.
+Table in the ClickHouse should be has unique primary key and should created with ReplacingMergeTree

 3- Connect to Debezium Instance and edit debezium-mysql.properties file with the following parameters sudo su - kafka